 Check the Return Policy and Warranty

 This last consideration goes for both organic and regular mattresses.
 Be sure to go with a mattress that has a generous return policy.
-Nowadays it’s hard to throw a stone without hitting a product without a return policy but, depending on which company you buy from, you might comes across one that doesn’t offer it.
+Nowadays it’s hard to throw a stone without hitting a product without a return policy but, depending on which company you buy from, you might come across one that doesn’t offer it.

 If this happens, move on to the next.
 In this day and age there simply isn’t any reason to purchase something without a safety net, especially a mattress.
-You may lay on a mattress on the show room floor for 5 minutes and think, “This is the one,” but until you take it home and actually try to sleep on it for consecutive nights, you won’t really know for sure.
+You may lay on a mattress on the showroom floor for 5 minutes and think, “This is the one,” but until you take it home and actually try to sleep on it for consecutive nights, you won’t really know for sure.
 So, look for at least a 30-day refund policy.

 Also, ask what exactly the warranty covers as it can get a little confusing during checkout.
 There are basically two types of warranties: full and pro-rated.

-A full warranty means should anything happen to the mattress you would get the WHOLE price for the covered time.
+A full warranty means that should anything happen to the mattress you would get the WHOLE price for the covered time.

 A pro-rated warranty means you receive proportionally less over a specific period of time.
-Doesn’t sound too attractive, but the advantage of these warranties is that they typically cover a longer period of time so in the long run you will be covered.
+Doesn’t sound too attractive, but the advantage of these warranties is that they typically cover a longer period of time so in the long run, you will be covered.

 Both warranties have their advantages and disadvantages, so be sure you know what your specific needs are and what the manufacturer offers.